Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 The History of No Fault Divorce

 From Autumn 2021, no-fault divorce will come into force in the UK – the first major reform to divorce law since the 1970s.
-The new process will put an end to what critics call the ‘blame game’ the current law forces couples to play.
+The process will put an end to what critics call the ‘blame game’ the current law forces couples to play.

 No-fault divorce is expected to improve the process for the vast majority of separating couples; it will remove the need to place the entire responsibility for the breakdown of the marriage onto one party and prevent people from becoming trapped in loveless marriages if they cannot ‘prove’ that the relationship has irretrievably broken down.
-Overall, the new no-fault divorce process is expected to be a more realistic reflection of how relationships come to an end.
+Overall, the no-fault divorce process is expected to be a more realistic reflection of how relationships come to an end.

 So, if the current divorce process is so unfit for purpose, why has it taken so long to change the law?
 No-fault divorce has a long history in the UK and the arguments for and against it have been closely linked with the perceived role of marriage in our society.